jansvoboda11/psr-router/README.md

 $ composer require svoboda/router
 ```

-It only requires PHP 7.2 and the PSR-7 interfaces (the `psr/http-message` package).
+The only requirements are PHP 7.2 and the `psr/http-message` package.

 ## Usage

+The API is designed to be really intuitive.
+Most of the time, you will interact with the `RouteCollection` class where you will register your routes.
+The `Router` class matches incoming HTTP requests against defined routes and using `UriGenerator` you can create URIs of your routes.

 ### Registering routes